snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 >the raw data that allows us fast queries to aggregrate via primary key.
 >
 >__Bucketing__
->A family of aggregations that builds buckets, where each bucket
+>An aggregation technique that builds buckets, where each bucket
 >is associated with a key and an EventType criterion.
 When the
 >aggregation is executed, all the bucket's criteria are evaluated
 >on every EventType in the context and when a criterion matches,